magento/devdocs/_includes/graphql/customer-address-input.md

 ### CustomerAddressRegion input {#customerAddressRegionInput}

-The `customerAddressRegionInput` object can contain the following attributes:
+The `customerAddressRegion` input can contain the following attributes:

 Attribute |  Data Type | Description
 --- | --- | ---